Rack and pinion: History

+The cranequin was a rack-and-pinion device used in the 15th century to draw back the string of a crossbow.

 In 1598, firearms designer Zhao Shizhen developed the Xuanyuan arquebus (軒轅銃), featuring a rack-and-pinion matchlock mechanism derived from an Ottoman Turkish matchlock design.
 The Wu Pei Chih (1621) later described Ottoman Turkish muskets that used a rack-and-pinion mechanism.

 The use of a variable rack (still using a normal pinion) was invented by Arthur Ernest Bishop in the 1970s, so as to improve vehicle response and steering "feel", especially at high speeds.
 He also created a low cost press forging process to manufacture the racks, eliminating the need to machine the gear teeth.